maciekkand/skillbill_demo_percy/README.md

   Each cypress command starts from 'cy.' prefix (unless it is chained from 'cy.' command)

+  In order to restrict tests performed to the selected one, add suffix '.only' to the 'it' command.

+  In order to skip selected tests, add suffix '.skip' to the 'it' command.

       describe('I. Dev skills filtering', () => {
         it.only('1. .. selecting Go=4, JS=2 and Android=1, should get at least 3 devs' +
           ' and pressing Clear button should clear all the select boxes', () => {